PostgREST/postgrest-docs/api.rst

 .. code-block:: postgresql

-  -- To read the value of the Origin request header:
+  -- To read the value of the User-Agent request header:
-  SELECT current_setting('request.headers', true)::json->>'origin';
+  SELECT current_setting('request.headers', true)::json->>'user-agent';

   -- To read the value of sessionId in a cookie:
   SELECT current_setting('request.cookies', true)::json->>'sessionId';